coryshain/cdr/docs/source/formula.rst

 Response-level interactions capture non-additive effects of multiple (possibly convolved) variables; they do not get their own impulse responses.
 Response-level interactions correspond to interactions in linear models and are almost always what you want except in the special case of linear (DiracDelta IRF) predictors, where impulse-level interactions should be used (just like in linear models).

-DTSR formulae use a simple syntax to distinguish these two types of interactions: impulse-level interactions are specified `inside` the first argument of convolution calls `C()`, while response-level interactions are specified outside them.
+CDR formulae use a simple syntax to distinguish these two types of interactions: impulse-level interactions are specified `inside` the first argument of convolution calls `C()`, while response-level interactions are specified outside them.
 As in **R**, interaction terms are designated with ``:``, as in ``A:B``.
 And as in **R**, for convenience, two-way cross-product interactions can be designated with ``*`` (e.g. ``A*B`` is shorthand for ``A + B + A:B``) and multi-way cross-product interactions can be designated with power notation ``^<INT>`` or ``**<INT>`` (e.g. ``(A+B+C)^3`` equals ``A + B + C + A:B + B:C + A:C + A:B:C``).
 The following defines an impulse-level interaction between ``A`` and ``B`` underneath a ``Normal`` IRF kernel::